 A rainbow captured from Dunadd Fort

-From castles, churches and caves to brochs, barns and battlefields, there are many more free Historic Scotland attractions to discover.
+From castles, churches and caves to brochs, barns and battlefields, there are many more amazing historic spots to discover.
 You probably don’t even have to go very far!